Civtor86/SQL_Basic_Data_Querying_Using-Join-Project-3/README.md

 This is my Third SQL project  where I explore the use of Join Function of SQL by creating and manipulating custom tables using PostGreSQL.
 The DVD Rental Dataset is taken from the following website: https://downloads.mysql.com/docs/sakila-db.zip.

-Introduction: As the General manager for the Sydney area at Airbnb, you want to know more about the different listings of houses your team has onboarded.
-You have access to information regarding the listings, neighbourhoods, reviews, and calendar.
-Each of these have their own separate table.

 The task I need to accomplish on the said dataset are the following:

 1. Using the DVD rental dataset, provide the SQL code and the output for this query criterion